Information Technology Architect

 So I have a few technical hobbies – I like to keep learning and expanding my technical skills but I also like to box.
 About a year ago I was 105 kilos, I was really unfit and my mentor said why not get involved in a charity boxing event.
 So I trained, I lost a lot of weight – 26 kilos in total.
 And I learnt to box, and got in the ring and had a fight for charity.

-- at least 10 years' information and communication technology experience, including work in a senior position.
+- at least 10 years' experience in information and communication technology, such as software development or data analysis, including work in a senior position.

-A tertiary entrance qualification is required to enter tertiary training.
-Useful subjects include computing and digital studies, information systems, maths and English.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include digital technologies, maths and English.

 IT architects need to be: